When learning Chinese Grammar, less can be more

 However, with the number so great, explanations so fastidious, these grammar points become useless as a practical guide.
 They will actively harm students’ learning process.

-To make the situation worse, these grammar points tend to follow Latin grammatical concepts, which do not work well with Chinese.
+To make the situation worse, these grammar points tend to follow Latin grammatical concepts, which do not work well with Chinese (Read more here: It is a mistake to learn Chinese using English grammatical concepts).

 Learning grammar at the expense of genuine communications